Skip to main content

 No institutional overhead or other indirect costs will be paid and should not be included as part of any grant request.
 Also, beware that substantiative equipment costs, as well as salaries for the PI and other team members, may jeopardize project funding.

-Almost all of AFSA’s revenue comes from FM patients.
+Almost all of AFSA’s revenue comes from FM patients, which is why we do not pay for overhead expenses.
 Our awards are intended for the collection of preliminary data needed to assist investigators with obtaining larger sums of money from the NIH or similar financial institutes.
-A letter to your institution explaining this condition can be provided, if needed.
+AFSA would be happy to send an email to your institution or grants officer explaining why we do not allow overhead expenses and to ask that they waive their overhead requirements.

 The methodology used to determine the required sample size of participants for the proposed study must be provided.
 In addition, applicants must demonstrate the ability to recruit the required number of participants quickly to avoid project delays.